 Computer-assisted Cognitive Behavior Therapy (CCBT) has been researched extensively through several National Institutes of Health (NIH) funded studies since 1995.
-CCBT uses digital tools and a highly systematic approach to teach users cognitive behavior therapy (CBT) principles to manage their mental health conditions.
-CCBT and found to be as effective as traditional cognitive-behavior therapy, while significantly reducing clinician time and costs required for successful treatment thus delivering improved efficiency, availability and outcomes of therapy.
+CCBT uses digital tools and a highly systematic approach to teach users cognitive behavior therapy (CBT) principles to identify, understand and manage their mental health conditions.
+CCBT was as effective as traditional cognitive-behavior therapy while significantly reducing clinician time and costs required for successful treatment, thus improving efficiency, accessibility, and clinical outcomes.

 Cognitive-Behavior Therapy (CBT)